IBM/unitxt/docs/docs/adding_dataset.rst

 The Template
 ----------------

-The responsibility of the template is to verbalize the task's input and output fields to the input of the model and the gold references.
+The responsibility of the template is to verbalize the task's input fields and references fields to the input of the model and the gold references.
 For example, taking the input fields `text`, `source_language`, and `target_language` and format them as a prompt.

 `Translate this sentence from {source_language} to {target_language}: {text}.``

-The template also verbalizes the output fields as gold references.
+The template also verbalizes the reference fields as gold references.
 In Unitxt, references are the expected textual outputs of the model.
 In this example, the `translation` field is taken, as is, as a gold reference.
 However, in other cases, the output field may undergo some transformations.